 - why they would like to hold a fellowship at Warwick

 - the precise title, length and status of any monograph in press

 - how they would contribute to the Centre's programmes of research and teaching

 - the name of an academic at the University of Warwick whose research is relevant to their work and who would be willing to support their project

 - the names of referees (letters are not required at this stage)

 Purpose of the scheme: The Newton International Fellowships aim to attract the most promising early-career post-doctoral researchers from overseas in the fields of the natural sciences, social sciences and humanities from around the world.
 The fellowships enable researchers to work for two years at a UK research institution with the aim of fostering long-term international collaborations.

 Eligibility: Applicants must have a PhD or be in the final stages of their PhD and should have no more than seven years of active full-time postdoctoral experience at the time of application.
 Additionally, applicants must be working outside the UK and not hold UK citizenship.
 For further information and a full list of eligibility criteria, please consult the scheme notes.

-Level of award: Newton International Fellows will receive an allowance of £24,000 (tax exempt) to cover subsistence and up to £8,000 to cover research expenses in each year of the fellowship.
-A one-off payment of up to £3,500 for relocation expenses in year one only is also available.
+Level of award: Newton International Fellowships last for two years.
+Funding consists of £30,000 per annum for subsistence costs, and up to £8,000 per annum research expenses, as well as a one-off payment of up to £3,500 for relocation expenses.
 Awards include a contribution to the overheads incurred, at a rate of 50% of the total award to the visiting researcher.

-Applicants may also be eligible to receive alumni funding following the tenure of their fellowship to support networking activities with UK-based researchers.
+Applicants may also be eligible to receive follow on Alumni funding following the tenure of their Fellowship to support networking activities with UK-based researchers.